-For Meters using electronic displays due account shall be taken of the obligations to obtain Meter Readings, even when the circuit is de-energised.
+For Meters using electronic displays due account shall be taken of the obligations of the Central Data Collector Agent (CDCA) or other Data Collectors or Data Service Agents to obtain Meter readings, even when the circuit is de-energised.

 All Meters shall be labelled or otherwise be readily identifiable with respect to their associated circuit(s), and in accordance with Appendix B.